 Remember that labor can be very overwhelming and emotional, and to provide the safest delivery it is best to limit visitors to only those there to provide support.
 We ask that you choose only two individuals to be present in the actual delivery.

 The Center for Women and Babies permits 24-hour visitation for your primary support people.
 All other visitors should follow the hospital visitation policy.
 Your new baby's siblings may visit with an adult.
 Please let your family know that no other children under 14 years old are allowed in the Birthing Center.
 This includes babies being held and in strollers.
-Anyone sick or recently exposed (within the past three weeks) to an infectious disease (such as chicken pox) should not visit the Birthing Center.
+Anyone sick or recently exposed (within the past three weeks) to an infectious disease (such as chicken pox) should not visit our unit.